0

 • Don’t assume your spouse has it all together.

-• Don’t assume your Evangelical heroes have it all together.
+• Don’t assume your favorite evangelical authors or speakers have it all together.

-• Don’t assume those you hang with are not struggling.
+• Don’t assume those you fellowship with weekly are not struggling.

-• And, by all means, don’t assume you’ve got it together.
+• And by all means, don’t assume you’ve got it all together.

 Need More Help?